 Qiagen gel extraction

 The Qiagen gel extraction kit was used to extract DNA fragments from agarose gels.
 Following gel electrophoresis, the required DNA fragment was excised from the agarose gel.
 The gel was placed on an ultraviolet light box and the fragment removed with a clean, sharp scalpel.
 The gel slice containing the required DNA was weighed and for 1 volume of gel, 3 volumes of Buffer QG was added.
 The gel slice and buffer was incubated at 50°C with vortexing every 2-3 minutes until the gel slice was completely dissolved.
 Once completely dissolved, 1 gel volume of isopropanol was added.
 This was then applied to a QIAquick spin column and centrifuged at 13,000rpm for 1 minute.
 The flow through was discarded and the sample washed by adding 0.75ml Buffer PE and centrifuging at 13.000rpm for 1 minute.
 The flow through was again discarded and a further 1-minute spin was undertaken to ensure all residual ethanol was removed.
 The QIAquick spin column was then placed into a clean 1.5ml microcentrifuge tube.
-To elute the DNA 30µl of Buffer EB WAS added to the centre of the QIA quick membrane and left to stand for 1 minute.
+To elute the DNA 30µl of Buffer EB was added to the centre of the QIA quick membrane and left to stand for 1 minute.
 The QIAquick spin column was then centrifuged at 13,000rpm for 1 minute and the eluted DNA was analysed on a Nanodrop 2000 spectrophotometer, then aliquoted and stored at -20°C or used immediately.

 Restriction digests